Most health and safety training is memorable only for being boring and tedious. That’s a real problem.

 There’s many horses for courses, as the saying goes.
 And you as a trainer need to develop your content with that in mind.

-Not everyone likes to learn in one way, and so to maximise the impact of your training you need to develop for your audience.
+Not everyone likes to learn in one way, and so to maximise the impact of your training you need to develop it for your audience.

 Don’t deliver training in the same format every time.
 That’s the way to boredom and indifference.